 The Nikon D500 is arguably the best APS-C camera ever released.
 It’s 20.9MP sensor looks modest, but it delivers incredible high ISO results and the improved processor means you can shoot at 10fps for up to 200 frames.
 This is an absolute gem for sports or action photographers!

-Not only that, but it comes with a host of other features such as 4k UHD video recording, a tilting LCD screen, built in WiFi and NFC, and in camera timelapse capabilities.
+Not only that, but it comes with a host of other features such as 4k UHD video recording, a tilting LCD screen, built in WiFi and NFC, in camera timelapse capabilities, a native maximum ISO of 51,200 and a borderline ridiculous 153-point autofocus system.

 Feel free to research other brands such as Fuji and Pentax, but just be aware of the reduced range in lenses going forward.
-Also, don’t forget about a mirrorless system, which we’ll have a guide for in the near future.
+Also, don’t forget about mirrorless options, which we’ve run through right here.